 Consolidated

-Year ended 3 0 June 2014
+Year ended 3 0 June 2015

 Quoted market price (Level 1) Valuation technique - market observable inputs (Level 2) Valuation technique - non market observable inputs (Level 3) Total

 \$000 \$000 \$000 \$000

 Financial assets

-Listed investments 459,326 - - 459,326
+Listed investments 481,084 - - 481,084

-Unlisted investments 104,277 - - 104,277
+Unlisted investments 98,896 - - 98,896

-563,603 - - 563,603
+Investment property - - 69,000 69,000

+579,980 - 69,000 648,980

+Einanaial liabilitiaa

-Financial liabilities
+Financial liabilities (467)

-Interest rate swap contracts - (240) - (240)
+Interest rate swap contracts - (107) - (107)

 The total value of financial instruments traded in active markets (such as trading and available-forsale) is based on quoted market prices at the end of the reporting period.
 The quoted market price used for financial assets held by the Group is the current bid price.
 These instruments are included in Level 1.
 The fair value of forward exchange contracts is determined using forward exchange market rates at the end of the reporting period.
 These instruments are included in Level 2.
+The fair value of the investment property, included in Level 3, is based on an independent, external valuation at 30 June 2015 using various non market observable inputs such as estimated rent per square metre and an appropriate discount rate.